The Potential Effects of Brexit on U.K. Sanctions Law and How Compliance Officers Can Prepare For the Switch

 Date: Thursday, Sept 13, 2018

-The U.K. currently derives its sanctions from European law to implement sanctions, regardless of whether they originated at the U.N., E.U., or OSCE.
+The U.K. currently derives its power to implement sanctions from European law, regardless of whether they originated at the U.N., E.U., or OSCE.
 Since June 2016’s ‘Brexit’ decision, when the U.K. voted to leave the E.U., it has been unclear how the U.K. will implement sanctions policy after the divorce.

 In this SanctionsAlert.com webinar, you will learn:

-- What powers will be derived from the new U.K. Sanctions and Anti-Money Laundering Bill and how this will change (or not change) the sanctions landscape; and
+- What powers will be derived from the new U.K. Sanctions and Anti-Money Laundering Act and how this will change (or not change) the sanctions landscape; and

-- What the potential effect of Brexit on U.K. Sanctions Law will be as well as how Compliance Officers can prepare for the switch.
+- What the effects of Brexit will be on U.K. Sanctions Law and how compliance officers can best prepare for the switch.

 Sign up today!